 (1) Includes common stock, preferred stock or LLC interests held directly and any equity securities issuable upon exercise of warrants.

-(2) Includes amortized original issue discount and PIK interest, where applicable, as of and through June 30, 2006.
+(2) Includes amortized original issue discount and PIK interest, where applicable, as of and through September 30, 2006.
+In each case, PIK interest involves securities of the same type and by the same issuer.